-The autumn equinox came on September 22 for us in the Northern Hemisphere, which means that these autumn mornings present a good time of year to see the zodiacal light, also known as the false dawn.
+Depending on your time zone, the autumn equinox came on September 22 or 23 for us in the Northern Hemisphere, which means that these autumn mornings present a good time of year to see the zodiacal light, also known as the false dawn.
 With the moon out of the morning sky for the next two weeks, this is your chance to catch the zodiacal light in the east before dawn’s first light.
 If you’re in the Southern Hemisphere, where the spring equinox happened a few weeks ago, the zodiacal light appears in your western sky, beginning about an hour after the sun goes down.

 This light can be noticeable and easy to see from latitudes relatively close to Earth’s equator, for example, like those in the southern U.S. Earthsky’s Deborah Byrd has seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, in the hour or so before true dawn begins to light the sky.
 In that case, the zodiacal light can resemble the lights of a city or town just over the horizon.
 Meanwhile, skywatchers in the northern U.S. or Canada sometimes say, wistfully, that they’ve never seen it, although in recent years we’ve seen many photographs of the zodiacal light taken from those northerly latitudes.